 Gathering information that sheds light on a child’s circumstances is key in protecting their best interests in family law cases.
 Texas has Amicus Attorneys and Attorneys Ad Litem to assist in this.
 An Ad Litem Rep represents the child while an Amicus Curiae provides knowledge to the court.

-A motion must be filed at court to call for an Attorney Ad Litem.
-If the party can’t afford one, the judge may appoint one and order the cost to be shared.
-A Guardian Ad Litem may also be chosen in some cases.
+To appoint an Attorney Ad Litem, a motion must be filed in court.
+If a party cannot afford one, the judge may appoint one and order cost-sharing.
+Additionally, a Guardian Ad Litem may be selected in certain cases.

-Attorneys Ad Litem or Amicus Attorneys are appointed in child custody or visitation cases and the parties cover the cost.
+Attorneys Ad Litem or Amicus Attorneys are appointed in child custody or visitation cases, with the parties responsible for covering the costs.
 When selecting these experts, courts take into consideration the child’s age, where they live, how they relate to each parent, and any special needs.

 Pro Tip: Investigating thoroughly and gathering information is essential for representing the child’s best interests.
 Attorneys Ad Litem and Amicus Attorneys are vital for ensuring the court has all the data needed to make wise decisions.